WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/README.md

 - [ ] Issue#93: Bit-hdtv doesn't allow ptpimg screenshots
 - [ ] Issue#96: DVD Remux not supported
 - [ ] Issue#97: PTP uploads fail if no tags in IMDB
+- [X] Issue#134: PTP uploads fails if 2FA is disabled
+- [X] Issue#135: PTP uploads for 10-bit releases if no tags are present

 ### v3.1.1
 - [ ] EPIC: GG-Bot Visor for reports and failure recoveries